Effective Date: February 7, 2019

 Link to Previous version

-These Vonage Business Terms of Service (hereinafter referred to as the “Terms” or “Agreement”) apply to the use of products or services provided by Vonage Business (“Vonage Business,” “Vonage” or “Company”) to the person or entity identified in a valid and binding Sales Order (the “Customer”) and are an integral part of the agreement between Vonage Business and Customer.
+These Vonage Business Terms of Service (hereinafter referred to as the “Terms” or “Agreement”) apply to the use of products or services provided by Vonage Business (“Vonage Business,” “Vonage” or “Company”) to the entity identified in a valid and binding Sales Order (the “Customer”) and are an integral part of the agreement between Vonage Business and Customer.
 The Customer and Vonage Business are sometimes collectively referred to herein as the “Parties,” or individually as a “Party.”
 By ordering, purchasing or using the Services, Customer agrees to be bound by these Terms, which among other things, require mandatory arbitration of disputes instead of a jury trial and limit Vonage Business’s liability.

 PURSUANT TO FCC REQUIREMENTS, VONAGE BUSINESS IS REQUIRED TO ADVISE ITS CUSTOMERS OF ANY LIMITATIONS THAT E911 SERVICE MAY HAVE IN COMPARISON TO TRADITIONAL E911 SERVICE, WHICH ARE SET FORTH AT SECTION 24 BELOW AND IN THE E911 ACKNOWLEDGEMENT.

-Definitions: The following capitalized terms, as used in this Agreement, shall have the meanings set forth below:
+DEFINITIONS: The following capitalized terms, as used in this Agreement, shall have the meanings set forth below:

 “Applicable Laws” means any and all applicable federal, state or local laws, rules or regulations including applicable restrictions concerning call recording, call monitoring, call interception and/or direct marketing or telemarketing.